 Unfinished literary texts are usually dismissed as unworthy objects of study, seen as minor, marginal, and marred by gaps and flaws.
 Unwritten reimagines these signs of deficiency as signs of possibility.
 This sole-authored study approaches the unfinished writing of Zora Neale Hurston, Lorraine Hansberry, Tillie Olsen, and Kathleen Collins as ideal textual sites for revealing how creative labor reflects and cements wider social norms and inequities.
 This alternative history of women’s writing (and/as non-writing) blends close textual analysis with the study of the lived practices of artistic work, the institutional realities of literary production, the processes of canonization, and the phenomenon of literary celebrity in the twentieth and twenty-first centuries.

-In addition to this project, Alix is working with the film scholar Stefan Solomon on an edited collection of essays titled The Unfinished Film: Feminist Possibilities, Global Contexts.
-The Unfinished Film will contribute to an emergent strain of cinema studies that combines close readings of films with a renewed emphasis on questions of film culture, production, and circulation.
-It will draw on a wide and interdisciplinary range of perspectives in establishing interpretative models for analyzing abandoned, interrupted, and lost films from across the history of the medium and in various national and institutional contexts.
+In addition to this project, Alix is working with the film scholar Stefan Solomon on an edited collection of essays titled Undone: The Feminist Possibilities of the Unfinished Film.
+Undone contributes to an emergent strain of cinema studies that combines close readings of films with a renewed emphasis on questions of film culture, production, and circulation.
+It draws on a wide and interdisciplinary range of perspectives in establishing interpretative models for analyzing abandoned, interrupted, and lost films from across the history of the medium and in various national and institutional contexts.